doorlay/garminmaps/README.md

 - Drop down menu in the upper left for each type of activity, color-coded.
 When you select a type, only those types are displayed
 - For each activity type, group activities in a similar location and allow selection of that location.
 When selected, navigate to that region on the map.
 - For each activity, display information on click. e.g. when you click on a run, you get distance, pace, bpm, calories burned, etc.
+- hand-roll GPX parsing to lower dependencies.
+Maybe the same for mapping, auth